Fast State-Augmented Learning for Wireless Resource Allocation with Dual Variable Regression: State-Augmented Resource Allocation with Dual Variable Regression

-\begin{theorem}{\cite[Thm.~2]{StateAugmented_RRM_GNN_naderializadeh_TSP2022}} Assuming the boundedness and strict feasibility of the constraints, expectation-wise Lipschitzness of the network-wide objective utility function $f_0$ and the constraint utility $\bbf$, and the $\nu$-universality of the state-augmented parameterization $\bbp^{\bbphi}(\bbH, \bblambda; \bbphi)$, and that the expected values of the objective and utility constraints within each iteration provide unbiased estimates of the objective and constraints in \eqref{eq:param_problem}, the sequence of decisions made by the state-augmented algorithm in~\eqref{eq:dual_dynamics} is feasible, i.e.,
+\begin{theorem}{\cite[Thm.~2]{StateAugmented_RRM_GNN_naderializadeh_TSP2022}} Assuming the boundedness and strict feasibility of the constraints, expectation-wise Lipschitzness of the network-wide objective utility function $f_0$ and the constraint utility $\bbf$, and the $\nu$-universality of the state-augmented parameterization $\bbp^{\bbphi}(\bbH, \bblambda; \bbphi)$, along with the expected values of the objective and utility constraints within each iteration providing unbiased estimates of the objective and constraints in \eqref{eq:param_problem}, the sequence of decisions made by the state-augmented algorithm in~\eqref{eq:dual_dynamics} is feasible, i.e.,

 and near-optimal, i.e.,

 \end{theorem}